foundata/ansible-collection-acmesh/roles/run/README.md

         run_acmesh_state: "absent"
 ```

-This role can upload backed-up acme.sh certificate folders from the Ansible control node to target systems before issuing new certificates if the files do not already exist on the target (this prevents overwriting up-to-date certificates with old ones).
-This helps prevent CA rate limits, especially when frequently reinstalling target systems during development.<br>To use this feature, simply back up a directory such as `www.example.com_ecc` or `example.org_rsa` from acme.sh’s certificate home (defined by `run_acmesh_cfg_cert_home`, defaulting to `/var/opt/acme.sh`).
-Then, place the backup under `files/acme.sh/certhome` in your playbook directory on the control node.
+This role supports **uploading backed-up acme.sh certificate folders from the Ansible control node to target systems** before issuing new certificates.
+Files are only transferred if they do not already exist on the target, preventing the accidental overwrite of up-to-date certificates.
+This feature helps avoid CA rate limits, especially when frequently reinstalling target systems during development.

+**Usage:**

+1. Back up a certificate directory such as `www.example.com_ecc` or `example.org_rsa` from acme.sh's certificate home (`run_acmesh_cfg_cert_home`, default: `/var/opt/acme.sh`).
+2. Place the backup under `files/acme.sh/certhome` in your playbook directory on the control node.